dnanexus-rnd/ICGC_fetcher/Readme.md

 Fetches controlled-access files from the AWS mirror of ICGC data
 <!-- /dx-header -->

 This applet supports data retrieval using the ICGC DCC Storage Client tool (v1.0.0).
+A live copy is available in the [ICGC_fetcher](https://platform.dnanexus.com/projects/Bk52qXQ0ZPjxJK280bPY6G50/data/) project on the platform.
 You can use it either to bring files in for immediate processing in a workflow, or to import them into your secure DNAnexus projects for later use.
 The data access should be very fast, because the DCC storage client accesses a mirror of the data in Amazon S3.
-Detailed instructions follow, and please contact support@dnanexus.com for further assistance if needed.
+Detailed instructions follow, and please contact support@dnanexus.com for further assistance as needed.

 ## Prerequisite: access token